CoAct Database

 Climate and Clean Air Coalition

-We aim to connect ambitious agenda-setting with targeted mitigation action within countries and sectors.
-Robust science and analysis underpin our efforts.
-We support action to reduce short-lived climate pollutants in more than 90 countries through the funding of projects and the individual actions of our partners.
+The initiative aims to connect ambitious agenda-setting with targeted mitigation action within countries and sectors.
+Robust science and analysis underpin their efforts.

-We aim to connect ambitious agenda setting with targeted mitigation action within countries and sectors.
-Robust science and analysis underpin our efforts.
+They aim to connect ambitious agenda setting with targeted mitigation action within countries and sectors.
+Robust science and analysis underpin their efforts.

-By targeting decision makers across the spectrum of government, business, development banks and other key organizations, we aim to foster leadership and secure commitments for ambitious action.
+By targeting decision makers across the spectrum of government, business, development banks and other key organizations, The initiative aims to foster leadership and secure commitments for ambitious action.

 | Activity period | 2012–present |